-7.14.10 Time Windows
+7.15.10 Time Windows

 It is possible to specify three types of time windows in schemas.
 One is normally used to give a metric time value (e.g. a specific time or date) or a time relationship to a specific time point.
 This is done with the at option.
 The second is used to specify the duration of a node (normally an action node type) in the expansion.
-The third allows time distances between two points to be specified (normally for a delay\between between the <end>s of one node and another.
-This delay\between form is exactly equivalent to the specification of a <node\end> - <delay\spec> -> <node\end> in the orderings statement.
+The third allows time distances between two points to be specified (normally for a delay\between between the $\langle end \rangle$ s of one node and another.
+This delay\between form is exactly equivalent to the specification of a $\langle node\end \rangle - \langle delay\spec \rangle$ $--> \langle node\end \rangle$ in the orderings statement.
 The TF writer is free to use whichever form is most convenient.
 If both forms are used the specifications must be compatible (but not necessarily equal).

-7.14.11 Other Constraints
+7.15.11 Other Constraints

-The O-Plan architecture allows for the replacement of the standard constraint managers for time and resource management with more capable constraint managers from other sources.
+The O-Plan architecture allows for the replacement of the standard constraint managers for time and resource management with more capable constraint managers from other sources, and also for the addition of constraint managers for new constraint types.